-The Heart and Stroke Foundation is committed to creating an accessible environment for all Ontarians as articulated in our Diversity Statement:
+The Heart and Stroke Foundation supports diversity and inclusion and is committed to creating an accessible environment for all Ontarians.

 The Heart and Stroke Foundation is committed to excellence in serving all customers including persons with disabilities and we will carry out our functions and responsibilities in the following areas:

-HSFO will communicate with persons with disabilities in ways that take into account their disability.
-This means employees will communicate in a means that enables persons with disabilities to communicate effectively for purposes of using, receiving and requesting HSFO goods, services and facilities.
+H&S will communicate with persons with disabilities in ways that take into account their disability.
+This means employees will communicate in a means that enables persons with disabilities to communicate effectively for purposes of using, receiving, and requesting goods, services, and facilities.

 We will ensure that our staff responsible for customer interaction is familiarized with various assistive devices that may be used by customers with disabilities while accessing our services.